We're changing the way that you are notified about on-coming trains!

 For Logistics

 Louis is a truck driver.
 He works to deliver critical medical products.
 Being late for deliveries can impact his future on the job.
 He is concerned about the extra fuel costs and the impact that idling at crossings has on the environment.
-He knew the crossing would be blocked and how long the train is he could choose a better route and not get stuck at the crossing wondering if he should shut of is engine; turn and take a different path or just patiently wait while that he has to make his delivery is consumed.
+If he knew the crossing would be occupied and how long the train is, he could choose a better route and not get stuck at the crossing wondering if he should shut off his engine; turn and take a different path or just patiently wait while time that he has to make his delivery is consumed.
 He needs to know what the status of the crossing will be before he encounters it.
 He needs Predictive Mobility.
-LinqThingz predictive mobility solution provides a real-time, future-look of crossing blockages during the course of the trip.
+LinqThingz predictive mobility solution provides a real-time, future-look of occupied crossings during the course of the trip.
 While on a delivery, he can listen to LinqThingz audio messages regarding crossing times without interfering with his focus on the road.

 For First Response